 - Complete all program admissions requirements prior to July 1, 2017

-- Have an Expected Family Contribution (EFC) of $3,500 or lower as determined by information provided on the Free Application for Federal Student Aid.
-(A student’s EFC is an index number of how much financial aid the student is eligible to receive; it is not the amount of money a student will have to pay for college, nor is it the amount of financial aid a student will receive).
+- Have an Expected Family Contribution (EFC) of $3,500 or lower as determined by information provided on the Free Application for Financial Aid (A student's EFC is an index number of how much financial aid the student is eligible to receive; it is not the amount of money a student will have to pay for college, nor is it the amount of student aid a student will receive.)

 - Achieve minimum 2.0 GPA for senior year in high school

 - Participate in a free Financial Literacy training program while enrolled at WITC